 The emergence of the COVID-19 pandemic in spring 2020 continues to impact all of our daily lives.
-The School of Nursing and Dental Hygiene (SONDH), along with UH Mānoa is dedicated to protecting students from infection and contributing to the containment of the virus in the state of Hawai'i.
+The Nancy Atmospera-Walch School of Nursing (NAWSON), along with UH Mānoa is dedicated to protecting students from infection and contributing to the containment of the virus in the state of Hawai'i.
+On May 11, 2023 the Federal COVID 19 Public Health Emergency (PHE) Declaration expired.

-The SONDH is continually modifying instructional and clinical activities for the 2021-2022 academic year in response to the changing COVID-19 situation.
+NAWSON will continue to monitor the community responses to COVID 19 and may modify instructional and clinical activities for the 2023-2024 academic year in response to changes in the COVID-19 situation.
 We have revised areas within this handbook to reflect modifications or development of new policies.
-The presence of the SARS-CoV-2 virus may require further adjustments.
-SONDH faculty will contact you if this occurs.
+The presence of new variants of the virus may require further adjustments.
+NAWSON faculty will contact you if this occurs.

-The SONDH COVID-19 Clinical and Fieldwork Guidelines are critical to maintaining your health and safety.
+The NAWSON COVID-19 Clinical and Fieldwork Guidelines currently remain in place and are critical to maintaining your health and safety and that of our patients..
 A student at increased risk for infection due to an underlying health condition or disability can contact KOKUA to request an accommodation.
 We expect that you will comply with the guidelines and a failure to comply is considered a violation of the nursing student code of conduct.